svensMPG/DetectWindows/README.md

 **If you use this code for your work, please cite the work above.**

 ## Requirements
 The code was developed on a Ubunutu 16.04 system and has only be build and tested on this system.
-Theoretically, the could should be able to run on Windows, if all the dependencies are fulfilled - this was not tested.
+Theoretically, the code should be able to be build and run on Windows, if all the dependencies are fulfilled - this was not tested.

 The following libraries and versions were used: